sudsk/NexusFlow.ai/README.md

 NexusFlow uses a modular architecture with framework adapters that allow you to build flows using any supported orchestration framework.

 ## Features

-- **Multi-Framework Support**: Build flows using LangGraph, CrewAI, AutoGen, or DSPy
+- **Multi-Framework Support**: Build flows using LangGraph (fully supported in MVP), with basic support for CrewAI, AutoGen, and DSPy
 - **Visual Flow Designer**: Drag-and-drop interface for creating agent workflows
-- **Flexible Tool Integration**: Register and use custom tools within your flows
+- **Flexible Tool Integration**: Register, configure, and use custom tools within your flows
-- **Execution Monitoring**: Track and visualize execution paths and results
+- **Execution Monitoring**: Track and visualize execution paths with real-time updates
 - **Flow Deployment**: Deploy flows as API endpoints for production use

+## Tool Registry

+NexusFlow includes a built-in tool registry that allows you to:

+- Register custom tools that can be used across different frameworks
+- Test tools individually before integrating them into flows
+- Manage tool compatibility with different frameworks
+- Configure framework-specific settings for each tool

 ## Local Development Setup

+### Environment Variables

+In addition to the database and API key settings, you can configure:

+- `DISABLE_AUTH=true` - Disables authentication for local development
+- `USE_MOCK_TOOLS=true` - Uses mock implementations for tools without API keys
+- `ALLOW_CODE_EXECUTION=false` - Controls whether code execution tools are enabled
+- `REACT_APP_USE_MOCK_API=true` - Enables mock API mode in the frontend

 ### Prerequisites

 - Python 3.9 or newer